Madhurya2303/Movie-Recommender-System/README.md

 ## Features
-Personalized Recommendations: Get tailored movie suggestions based on your selected movie.
+**Personalized Recommendations**: Get tailored movie suggestions based on your selected movie.
-User-Friendly Interface: Simple and intuitive design for seamless navigation.
+**User-Friendly Interface**: Simple and intuitive design for seamless navigation.
-Responsive Design: Optimized for desktops, tablets, and mobile devices.
+**Responsive Design**: Optimized for desktops, tablets, and mobile devices.
-Search Bar Dropdown Menu: Easily select a movie from a comprehensive list in the search bar dropdown.
+**Search Bar Dropdown Menu**: Easily select a movie from a comprehensive list in the search bar dropdown.
-Recommend Button: Click the "Recommend" button to generate movie recommendations.
+**Recommend Button**: Click the "Recommend" button to generate movie recommendations.
-Machine Learning Model: Generates the top 5 recommended movies using advanced machine learning techniques.
+**Machine Learning Model**: Generates the top 5 recommended movies using advanced machine learning techniques.

 ## 🛠️ Getting Started